Purpose of the strata housing website

 There are also strata associations that offer services to members including workshops, educational materials and consulting.
 Information is also freely available on their websites.

 The Government of British Columbia regularly updates strata legislation.
-With support from the Province, the BC Law Institute is conducting a five year review of the Strata Property Act and regulations with many opportunities for public review and comment.
+With support from the Province, the BC Law Institute has finished a five year review of the Strata Property Act and regulations with many opportunities for public review and comment.
+The Province will review all the recommendations.

 The B.C.
 Legislature enacted the Strata Titles Act in 1969.
 A second Strata Titles Act replaced the first in 1974.
 The name of the legislation has changed several times over the years.
 It was changed to the Condominium Act in 1979.
 In 2000, the Strata Property Act replaced the Condominium Act.